liberapay/liberapay.com/README.md

 ## Contact

-You want to chat?
+Want to chat?
 [Join us on Gitter](https://gitter.im/liberapay/salon).
 (If you use IRC, [Gitter has a gateway](https://irc.gitter.im/), and we're also in the #liberapay channel on Freenode.)

 Alternatively you can post a message in [our GitHub salon](https://github.com/liberapay/salon).